cheekayc/Machine_Learning_Week_6/CaRT_Demonstration.md

 firearm fatalities).
 The third number shows the percentage of data in the node.
 The root node has 100% of the data.

-The 1st split is at the life expectancy. \* Counties that have higher life expectancy (\>= 77 (yes)), the firearm fatalities ?????????
-Need clarification
+The 1st split is at the life expectancy. \* In the node where the counties that have higher life expectancy (\>= 77 (yes)): 1) the majority class is 0 (low firearm fatalities); 2) only 26% of them in this node has the target class, which is high firearm fatalities.
+3) This node contains 45% of the entire data.

 ### Run variable importance